Carer’s Allowance

 -

-In addition to the above, the person you are caring for must be in receipt of one of the following:
+The person you care for must get one of the following:

 -